Patient Navigators for Mesothelioma Patients

 Patient navigators are recognized as an essential part of comprehensive cancer care.
 They ensure a coordinated and seamless experience for cancer patients and their families.

-Responsibilities of a patient navigator may vary based on a specific program’s needs.
-For example, a patient navigator who works with breast cancer patients may have a stronger focus on screenings and treatment, while a navigator working with patients with terminal cancers such as mesothelioma may deal more with palliative care coordination and emotional support.
+The responsibilities of a patient navigator may vary based on a specific program’s needs.
+For example, a patient navigator who works with breast cancer patients may focus more on screenings and treatment.
+A navigator for patients with terminal cancers such as mesothelioma may deal more with palliative care coordination and emotional support.

-The goals of patient navigation remain the same across all roles: Improve clinical outcomes and overall patient experience.
+The goals of patient navigation remain the same across all roles.
+They aim to improve clinical outcomes and overall patient experience.

 - Ensure patients receive timely diagnosis, treatment and other cancer care services.
 This may include creating a survivorship care plan.